 Where Do Skunks Burrow?

-While they can dig their own burrows, they usually prefer to move into spaces that belong (or belonged) to someone else.
+While they can dig their burrows, they usually prefer to move into spaces that belong to someone else.
 For example, skunks that live away from residential areas will often commandeer burrows dug and deserted by other animals, like woodchucks or foxes.

 What Are the Signs a Skunk is Under Your House?

-The most obvious signs a skunk is under your house are smell, holes, and tracks.
+The four most obvious signs a skunk is under your house are smell, holes, and tracks.

-Skunks are also known to leave small, shallow, and perfectly circular holes in the ground in order to locate and feed on insects.
-Look for these holes around your house’s porch and in your yard.
+- There are two types of skunk holes.
+Skunks are also known to leave small, shallow, and perfectly circular holes in the ground to locate and feed on insects.
+Skunks will also dig burrows.
+The entrance to a skunk burrow is between 3-5 inches.